kaleidoscope18/cashflow/README.md

 Files that are not in .dockerignore will be watched.
 Endpoints URLs will be provided in the logs.

+### Development flow

+I develop this app in a TDD way (red-green-refactor), here's how:

+- I always keep my dev containers running (see [Developing](#developing) above).
+- I first write the scenarios(features) I need to code in a `*.feature` file.
+- Then I run the BDD tests via to print the step defs I need to implement (see [BDD](#bdd)).
+- I implement them to a `*.stepdef.go` file.
+    The test will be failing first (red).
+- I implement the code to make the tests pass (green).
+    I also implement unit tests, but I do not always do TDD here.
+- I make sure the tests are not flaky by running them many times.
+- I then refactor to make the code pretty :D.

 ### GraphQL

 When changes are made in `.graphqls` files, you will need to regenerate code with graphqlgen by using this command: